-Using the COM interface
+Using the COM Interface (Excel / VBA)

-When using 32-bit VBA/Excel you should run the ql_com_tool.exe.
-For 64-bit VBA/Excel you run the ql_com_tool-64.exe.
-This holds true regardless which version of Quantlab you are using!*
+ql_com_tool.exe.
+For 64-bit VBA/Excel you runql_com_tool-64.exe.
+This holds true regardless which version of Quantlab you are using!

-Generating the tlb file
+Generating the tlb File

 Setting Environment PATH